fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 **Note:** that specifying a tag or digest is not in accepted for this field.

+### Provider

+`.spec.provider` is an optional field that allows specifying an OIDC provider used for authentication purposes.

+Supported options are:

+- `generic`
+- `aws`
+- `azure`
+- `gcp`

+The `generic` provider can be used for public repositories or when static credentials are used for authentication, either with `spec.secretRef` or `spec.serviceAccountName`.
+If you do not specify `.spec.provider`, it defaults to `generic`.

+The `aws` provider can be used when the source-controller service account is associate with an AWS IAM Role using IRSA that grants read-only access to ECR.

+The `azure` provider can be used when the source-controller pods are associate with an Azure AAD Pod Identity that grants read-only access to ACR.

+The `gcp` provider can be used when the source-controller service account is associate with a GCP IAM Role using Workload Identity that grants read-only access to Artifact Registry.

 ### Secret reference

 `.spec.secretRef.name` is an optional field to specify a name reference to a